brightmarch/vagrant-box/provisioning/roles/common/README.md

     - curl
     - libxml2-utils
     - htop
-- Set the timezone to `UTC`
+- Set the timezone to `UTC`.
-- Set the locale to `en_US.UTF-8`
+- Set the locale to `en_US.UTF-8`.
-- Adds a standard set of user configuration files
+- Adds a standard set of user configuration files.

 Requirements
 ------------
-This role was intended for use with Ubuntu Precise 12.04.
+This role was intended for use with Ubuntu Trusty 14.04 64bit.

 License
 -------